 You will probably be asked to drink a liquid laxative the night before the test to clean out your bowel so the doctor can clearly see your colon lining.

 You should be able to leave right after it’s over.
 If you had medicine to relax, you’ll need someone to drive you home.
+Find out more on what to expect during a sigmoidoscopy.

 Another way to diagnose ulcerative colitis is a colonoscopy.